‘I hear Jimmy Kimmel is next’: Trump takes victory lap over CBS axing Stephen Colbert and calls out ‘moron’ Fallon, too

 In May, Colbert used the show to heavily criticize the network over concerns that they could be breaking anti-bribery laws by settling a meritless lawsuit with Trump in order to get his administration’s approval for the merger.

-“While I was on vacation, my parent corporation, Paramount, paid Donald Trump a $16 million settlement over his ‘60 Minutes’ lawsuit,” Colbert said after returning from a multi-week break.
+“While I was on vacation, my parent corporation, Paramount, paid Donald Trump a $16m settlement over his 60 Minutes lawsuit,” Colbert said after returning from a multi-week break.

 “As someone who has always been a proud employee of this network, I am offended.
-And I don’t know if anything will ever repair my trust in this company, but just taking a stab at it, I’d say $16 million would help,” he quipped, adding that the “technical name in legal circles” for the settlement is “a big, fat bribe.”
+And I don’t know if anything will ever repair my trust in this company, but just taking a stab at it, I’d say $16m would help,” he quipped, adding that the “technical name in legal circles” for the settlement is “a big, fat bribe”.

 The Late Show was previously hosted by David Letterman from 1993 to 2015.
 Colbert has hosted since September 2015.
 The show is recorded at the Ed Sullivan Theater in Manhattan’s Theater District in the heart of New York City.